 Although cycling is possible from Craig to Pollan Buidhe, it is very strenuous and the effort does not seem worthwhile.

-Access: Parking is in the trees 25 yards up a track off the A890 opposite the level crossing at Craig.
+Access: Parking is in the trees 25 yards up a track off the A890 at NH04034924 opposite the level crossing at Craig.

 Route: Despite the extra ascent, the route from Craig seems to offer more interest and perhaps better mountain scenery, although Loch Calavie is certainly a beautiful sight on the Attadale route.
 From Craig the walk can be navigated in either direction, each with advantages and disadvantages.

 The route makes a challenging day, especially if wet with low cloud.
 It is not for the faint-hearted as the Munro top of Lurg Mhor is an integral part and the northern slopes of Lurg Mhor are steep.
-The Corbett Beinn Tharsuinn is also a natural part, as it is difficult to avoid en route.
-So the extra ascent on this route enables another Corbett to be ticked off.
+The Corbett Beinn Tharsuinn is also a natural part, as it is difficult to avoid on a necessarily circular route.
 There are three problem areas for route finding and/or negotiation:

 i) the wire bridge at Pollan Buidhe;